Canon 650D vs Pentax K-1 II

 Travel and landscape photographers will find it useful that the K-1 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the 650D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 650D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 650D Manual (free pdf) or the online Pentax K-1 II Manual.
+Further information on the features and operation of the 650D and K-1 II can be found, respectively, in the Canon 650D Manual (free pdf) or the online Pentax K-1 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 650D and the Pentax K-1 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.